near/wallet-selector/packages/math-wallet/README.md

 # @near-wallet-selector/math-wallet

-This is the Ledger Wallet package for NEAR Wallet Selector.
+This is the Math Wallet package for NEAR Wallet Selector.

 ## Installation and Usage